lwhiteley/match-comment-phrase-action/README.md

 - The provided reactions must be one of the valid reactions here: https://developer.github.com/v3/reactions/#reaction-types
 - If you specify reactions, you have to provide the `GITHUB_TOKEN` env variable.
+- By default this action ignores phrases found in code blocks so actions are not triggered unintentionally

 ## Modes